Suphan Buri province

+Suphan Buri Province has a moderately diverse ethnic population, the majority of which are of Tai, Mon, Lao, Chinese, and Khmer descent.

 Toponymy

 The word suphan originates from the Sanskrit word Suvarna (Devanagari: सुवर्ण), meaning 'gold', and the word buri from Sanskrit purī (Devanagari: पुरी), meaning 'town' or 'city'.
 Hence the name of the province literally means 'city of gold'.

 Geography

 The terrain of the province is mostly low river plains, with small mountain ranges in the north and the west of the province.
-The southeastern part with the very low plain of the Tha Chin River is paddy rice farming area.
-The total forest area is 631 km² or 11.7 percent of provincial area.
+The southeastern part with the very low plain of the Tha Chin River or Suphan Buri River is paddy rice farming area.
+The total area of the province is 3.3 million rai ~ 5,358 km² The total forest area is 631 km² or 11.7 percent of provincial area.

+The province is bordered by neighboring provinces to the north by Uthai Thani and Chai Nat, to the east by Sing Buri, Ang Thong and Ayutthaya, to the south by Nakhon Phathom, and to the west by Kanchanaburi.